 Place your order

-Once you’ve built your dream Model 3, Tesla asks for a refundable $2,500 deposit before it processes the order.
+Once you’ve built your dream Model 3, Tesla asks for one-time $100 order fee before it processes the order.
 You’ll need to create a Tesla Account by entering personal information like your name, your phone number, and your credit card details.
 Tesla notes that buyers can modify their order after they send the deposit.
 The company assigns buyers a delivery adviser after it receives an order, and that person becomes the customer’s point of contact for the remainder of the transaction.
 All of the documents — including loan-related paperwork, if needed — are uploaded online, so there’s no need to visit a store.

 What about a test drive?

 Some Tesla stores keep a small inventory of cars for buyers who want to drive away in a new Tesla immediately.
 Customers can visit these locations to test drive the model of their choice before ordering it online, but the company pointed out that 82 percent of Model 3 owners purchased their vehicle without driving it first.
 Those who nonetheless want to try before they buy can contact their nearest store to arrange a test drive.